DeviantGnome/iosmediaimport/README.md

 # iOS Media Import
 <b>NOT QUITE DONE YET</b>
 <br />
 I'm still working on this, but hope to have a working version soon.
+Any and all suggestions are extremely welcome!

 Bash script using ifuse to mount iOS device on Linux and import photos &amp; videos.